ericlangedijk/chessnix/readme.md

 ### Work in progress version

+- Needs Zig 0.15.1
-On Windows run chessnix in administrator mode for better performance.
+- On Windows run chessnix in administrator mode for better performance.

 ### Commands:
 - position startpos [optional_moves] -> sets the classic startposition and makes the moves, if there are any.